Divergense/mlops-demo/README.md

 4. Include the application in `docker-compose.yaml`.

-### General concepts of deployment
+### 11. General concepts of deployment

-Some of the important concepts are:
+Some important concepts are:

 - Security - HTTPS
 - Running on startup